PayelBhattacharjee14/CGD_CURATE/README.md

 # CURATE: Scaling-up Differentially Private Causal Graph Discovery
-This repository contains the implementation code of adaptive privacy budgeting causal graph discovery algorithm CURATE along with the supplementary document that provides the proof of the paper.
+This repository contains the code for adaptive differentially private causal graph discovery algorithm CURATE along with the datasets used for the experiments presented in the main paper.
 ## Overview
 CURATE enables adaptive privacy budget allocation in the setting of differentially private causal graph discovery.